 Rotator cuff repairSurgery - rotator cuff; Surgery - shoulder - rotator cuff; Rotator cuff repair - open; Rotator cuff repair - mini-open; Rotator cuff repair - laparoscopic

-Rotator cuff repair is a type of surgery to repair a torn tendon in the shoulder.
-The procedure can be done with a large ("open") incision or with shoulder arthroscopy, which uses small button-hole sized incisions.
+Rotator cuff repair is surgery to repair a torn tendon in the shoulder.
+The procedure can be done with a large (open) incision or with shoulder arthroscopy, which uses small buttonhole-sized incisions.

 - Small rivets (called suture anchors) are often used to help attach the tendon to the bone.
 The suture anchors can be made of metal or material that dissolves over time, and do not need to be removed.